christopher-cialone/christopher-cialone/README.md

 ### *Censorship Resistance: Decentralized & Distributed Software Solutions*  :rocket:

-<h1 align="center"> :test_tube:  Building software solutions based on my principles</h1>
+<h1 align="center"> :test_tube:  Building software solutions on the foundation of principles</h1>
 <h3 align="center">creating decentralized, distributed software for the betterment of both users & service providers</h3>

-- ⚡ I’m currently **changing the way users interact with services & providers interact with users.
-I am building a decentralized peer to peer marketplace with cross-chain operability: Meaningful interaction betweeen users and businesses is missing from most equations.
+- ⚡ I’m currently **building an educational web3 platform by incorporating elements of wagering, gaming & investment principles wrapped in a fun gamified interface.
+I envision an ecosystem of cross-chain inter-operability which first educates, communicates & commerce interaction, in a peer to peer manner -- outside the influence of Corporate Networks: Meaningful interaction betweeen users and businesses is missing from most equations.
 I will be including a review/reputation aspect which will serve to incentivize services to consider their users when providing services**

 - :coffee:   I’m am consistantly working on **improving the lives of acutal people through emerging technology trends**